 If an administrator takes more than 25 days to discover that data has been mistakenly or maliciously deleted from the trash basket – he has no way of getting it back.

+When considering protecting G-suite Data, it’s important to consider accidental deletion.
 There are several reasons why users might delete a file:

 The installation of some third-party apps provides gateways for hackers to steal or permanently delete files.